qvl/ghbackup/readme.md

     Flags:
       -account string
-            Github user or organization name to get repositories from.
+            GitHub user or organization name to get repositories from.
             If not specified, all repositories the authenticated user has access to will be loaded.
       -secret string
-            Authentication secret for Github API.
+            Authentication secret for GitHub API.
             Can use the users password or a personal access token (https://github.c om/settings/tokens).
             Authentication increases rate limiting (https://developer.github.com/v3
     /#rate-limiting) and enables backup of private repositories.
       -silent
-            Surpress all output
+            Suppress all output
       -version
             Print binary version

     For more visit https://qvl.io/ghbackup.